JeffVandrewJr/btcqbo/README.md

 <h2>Needed Improvements (hopefully soon)</h2>

-1. This application needs to be Dockerized so that users can easily slide it in alongside the other Docker containers that are currently part of BTCPay one-click install on LunaNode.
+1. Before generating a BTCPay invoice, the software should ping QBO and verify the email address to the invoice number to prevent against customer typos.

-2. Before generating a BTCPay invoice, the software should ping QBO and verify the email address to the invoice number to prevent against customer typos.
+2. Dockerization.

 <h2>Notes</h2>